Students use ChatGPT for homework and teachers use ChatGPT to correct them, reports show

 Universities then began to turn to written assessments.
 Examining the written papers was also a quiet process and gave examiners ample time to mark from the comfort of their own home.
 That said, according to some experts, although oral assessment may seem more effective and cost-effective, it comes at a cost.
 Written assessments do not provide insight into a student’s thought process and reasoning the way oral exams do.
 Additionally, they believe that written exams also do not allow for the same level of interaction between student and examiner.

 Dobson believes things have become even more problematic in recent years when the use of AI and AI chatbots has led universities to abandon oral exams in favor of written exams that can be graded automatically.
-The use of AI for assessment grading has raised concerns about the accuracy and fairness of the grading process.
+The use of AI for assessment grading has raised concerns regarding the accuracy and fairness of the grading process.
 Although these technologies have advanced a lot in recent years, they are still prone to errors and biases.
 This is a problem in subjects that require subjective assessment, such as literature or philosophy.

 For these reasons and more, some observers believe universities should return to oral exams in the era of generative AI and ChatGPT.
 While AI and chatbots can be useful tools for automating certain tasks, this category of stakeholders believes that these technologies should not replace the human element of education.
 The latter believes that oral exams provide a unique opportunity for students to engage with their examiners and demonstrate their understanding of a topic in a way that cannot be replicated by AI or chatbots.
 They add that oral exams immediately eliminate all risks of cheating.